HOTEL OF THE WEEK

-Overnight New York covers everything relating to hotels in New York City, from news, deals, and reviews to the culture swirling around them.
+Overnight New York covers everything relating to hotels in New York City -- news, deals, reviews and the culture swirling around them.

 Stay for the night, and a great hotel multi-functions at a dizzying level.
-Yes, you want a comfortable room, preferably with some style and a convenient location, all at a price that won’t result in bankruptcy.
+Yes, you want a comfortable room, preferably with some style and a convenient location at a price that won’t result in bankruptcy.

-But the right hotels present the opportunity to try on a new life.
+But what we love about hotels is the opportunity try on a new life.
 Choose with care, and you can feel like a rock star or a start-up star, a president or a princess, if only for a night.

 Overnight New York is completely independent with no ties to the hotels you see on this site.
 Its creator Terry Trucco is a long-time travel writer whose stories and hotel reviews have appeared in The New York Times, Wall Street Journal, Travel & Leisure and other publications.

-We visit hotels anonymously and always pay when we eat and stay (we don't take freebies) so our reporting is honest and unbiased.
+We visit hotels anonymously and always pay when we eat and stay.
+Our reporting is honest and unbiased.